baileyivancic/RecipeSearch-SENG2021_18s1/README.md

 Through these features, we think we have done a good job of trying to cover the main barriers faced by amateur cooks when trying to cook at home, specifically budget, time and inspiration.

 ### Tech stack:
 The application is built on a HTML-CSS-Bootstrap-Jinja2 front-end, using Python with Flask for the back-end requests.
+SQL has been used for the database.

 ---